hcote/Jeopardy-Game/README.md

-Technologies Used:
+# Technologies Used:
-	API / AJAX (Jeopardy and Responsive Voice)
+	* API / AJAX (Jeopardy and Responsive Voice)
-	HTML, CSS, JavaScript, jQuery, Git/Github
+	* HTML, CSS, JavaScript, jQuery, Git/Github

-Approach
+# Approach
-	-Wanted to focus more on JavaScript than HTML and CSS -Incorporate as much of unit 1 knowledge as possible, especially API's -Wanted to do a trivia game, and luckily Jeopardy had an API -Didn't plan everything out at the start - picked something to do then went on to whatever was my next idea.
+	* Wanted to focus more on JavaScript than HTML and CSS
+	* Incorporate as much of unit 1 knowledge as possible, especially API's
+	* Wanted to do a trivia game, and luckily Jeopardy had an API
+	* Didn't plan everything out at the start - picked something to do then went on to whatever was my next idea.
 Overall goal was to replicate the actual game as close as possible

-Instructions
+# Instructions
 	1. Randomize the question categories
 	2. Pick a grid box (in no particular order)
 	3. Random question pops up - text boxes and submit buttons are enabled